A challenging climb up the loose-rock north side of Idaho's second tallest peak for spectacular views from the "roof" of Idaho.

 Getting down slope from ridge; route in gully below

 Now we have summited three of the nine Idaho "12'ers".
 Getting to the top of the rest of the six: Mount Church, Mount Idaho, Lost River Peak, Donaldson, Diamond Peak, and Mount Breitenbach would surely qualify as a "kedge", especially for a couple of 60-year old "geezers"!

 That night in Mackay, we celebrated with pizza and beer at the Bear Bottom Restaurant's bar and talked to some of the "locals" who had finished their day's work.
-We got some tips on great things to see in the area, like the Mackay mine tour which deserves its own post on this website.
+We got some tips on great things to see in the area, like the Mackay Mine Hill Tour.
 So much to explore, so little time.
 We are lucky to have opportunities and freedom to explore our beautiful state and also this beautiful country.
 Never stop exploring and climbing mountains!